No sooner do I finish extolling the virtues of the iPhone for travelling that it fails us.

 We find our hotel and the nice lady asks, “How was your drive to Saturnia?”
 I told her it was great until the very end when we drove up the trail.
 She nodded and said “Ah yes, the Clodia.
 We have tried to contact them many time to correct the problem.
 For some reason the satellite thinks it is a road.
 So sorry.”

 So, if the GPS lady tells to you to turn onto a dirt road, don’t do it.
 Just keep going and she will figure out another route.
-And if you are ever in the area, do not under any circumstance turn onto “Strada Saturnia-Pitigliano”, unless it is on foot.
+And if you are ever in the area, do not under any circumstance turn onto “Strada Saturnia-Pitigliano”, unless it is by foot.